-Move Forward Physiotherapy offers real-time ultrasound imaging (RTUI) of the lumbar spine stabilising muscles (transversus abdominis, lumbar multifidus and pelvic floor) to correctly retrain the function of these muscles to improve spinal stability and function.
+Move Forward Physiotherapy offers retraining of the lumbar spine stabilising muscles (transversus abdominis, lumbar multifidus and pelvic floor) to correctly retrain the function of these muscles to improve spinal stability and function.
 This can be an essential component for successful rehabilitation of this condition.

 Initial treatment for patients with spondylolisthesis includes techniques to decrease spinal pain and education on the condition and how to avoid further injury.
 Exercises are introduced to retrain the stabilising muscles of the lumbar spine, iand to mobilise and strengthen the spine generally.
 Exercises are also introduced to improve muscle length and strength around the lumbo-pelvic region as specifically indicated for each patient.
 Your physiotherapist will also commence movement retraining to teach you how to move efficiently without placing undue stresses onto your spine and help prevent progression of this condition.